SmalsResearch/bePelias/README.md

 - A street could be "empty", without any address
 - An address is linked to (exactely) one "Part of Municipality" in Wallonia, but not in other regions

+For the sake of readability, we drop datatypes in the following charts.

 ### Street precision